blockworks-foundation/mango-explorer-v4/README.md

 ## Running the examples

+**Please make sure you're running mango-explorer-v4@0.7.3 or above - these instructions don't apply to older versions.**

 You can find a collection of example code [here](./mango_explorer_v4/examples).
-These are to be run as command-line tools, with the simplest of these being the [symbols retrieval function](./mango_explorer_v4/examples/symbols.py), executable as:
+These are to be run as command-line tools, with the simplest being the [symbols retrieval function](./mango_explorer_v4/examples/symbols.py), executable as:
 ```shell
 python -m mango_explorer_v4.examples.symbols
 # Output: